dmh43/Pain-Tetris/README.md

 # Pain Tetris

+Pain Tetris will make you feel as though you know a thing or two, before reminding you that you actually don't.
+Pain Tetris will sometimes make you feel trapped and mistreated.
+And yet somehow things go on -- blocks are eliminated and your path is clear again.
+Pain Tetris will help you realize that even when things don't fit perfectly, they fit surprisingly well.

+And hopefully, Pain Tetris will leave you unable to play normal tetris again without becoming deathly bored.

+## Description

-A twist on tetris which will likely cause a lot of pain and suffering.
+A twist on tetris which will likely (hopefully?) cause a lot of pain and suffering.

   * Uses ClojureScript, Quil and Om